X-CASH-official/xcash-dpops/README.md

 ```
 Parameters
 --parameters - Show a list of all valid parameters
-All parameters are optional, execept for --block_verifiers_secret_key
+All parameters are optional, execept for --block_verifiers_secret_key. **The --block_verifiers_secret_key must be the first parameter**

 --test - Run the test to make sure the program is compatible with your system

---block_verifiers_secret_key - The block verifiers secret key
+--block_verifiers_secret_key - The block verifiers secret key.
+This must be the first parameter

 --log_file "log_file" - Write all output to a log file with no colors